US STOCKS-Futures fall as shutdown enters second day

 the previous month.

-lobbying the board to urge Bill Gates to step down as chairman
+are lobbying the board to press for Bill Gates to step down as